Our Board of Directors

 • Virginia Frati

-Secretary, Membership Director
+Treasurer, Membership Director

 Virginia Frati founded the Evelyn Alexander Wildlife Rescue Center Inc. in Hampton Bays, NY after a 23 year career as an Administrator with Suffolk County Department of Public Works.
 She has a Class II Wildlife Rehabilitation License from New York State with RVS Authority, and a USFW Permit for the Rehabilitation of Migratory Birds.
 Ginnie appeared in the March 2007 edition of People Magazine recognizing animal rescue heroes.
 Her short story "Nice Bird" was published in the well-known Chicken Soup for the Nature Lover's Soul.